 Karatz returned to the United States in 1980 as President of all housing operations for Kaufman and Broad.
 After re-immersing himself in the U.S. business, Karatz, always keenly aware of the intricacies of the housing market, made the bold move to consolidate Kaufman and Broad's efforts from diversified regions throughout the nation into the market the company knew best -- California.
 The state proved to be the hottest housing market during the 1980's, and Kaufman and Broad experienced a period of previously unparalleled growth.

-Karatz used the Rayco acquisition as a springboard to launching KB2000 --Kaufman and Broad's innovative business operating model.
-KB2000 returns the power of choice to homebuyers, and imposes strict construction cost disciplines.
-It has become widely imitated throughout the homebuilding industry .KB2000 has also helped enable Kaufman and Broad to deliver consistent, predictable and sustainable earnings growth to its investors.
+Karatz used the Rayco acquisition as a springboard to launch KB2000 --Kaufman and Broad's innovative business operating model.
+KB2000 returns the power of choice to homebuyers and imposes strict construction cost disciplines.
+It has become widely imitated throughout the homebuilding industry .KB2000 has also helped enable Kaufman and Broad to deliver consistent, predictable, and sustainable earnings growth to its investors.

 Karatz' deeply held commitment to the community is evidenced by his involvement with many civic and cultural organizations.
 He serves as a Trustee of the RAND Corporation, Chairman-elect of the Board of the Los Angeles World Affairs Council, a member of the Board of Governors of The Music Center of Los Angeles County, and a Trustee of Children's Institute International.